-Sen. John Cornyn (R-TX) and Rep. Richard Hudson (R-NC-08) have introduced legislation (S.69 / H.R.
-38) which would address these problems by ensuring that concealed carry permits issued in one state are valid for carrying concealed handguns in other states.
+Rep. Richard Hudson (R-NC) has introduced legislation (H.R.38ii) which would address these problems by ensuring that concealed carry permits issued in one state are valid for carrying concealed handguns in all states.
 Residents of states that do not require a permit to concealed carry (called constitutional carry states), would be allowed to carry in other states that allow their residents to concealed carry.
-S.69 was introduced on Jan.
-9, 2019, with the support of 31 cosponsors.
 H.R.
-38 was introduced on Jan.
-3, 2019, with bipartisan support from 90 original cosponsors.
+38 was introduced on January 3, 2025, with the support of 124 cosponsors.
 Preventing citizens from unwittingly breaking the law by crossing a state border, while preserving the rights of states, the Concealed Carry Reciprocity Act would put the burden of proof on the state to show that an individual carrying concealed did not comply with the law and would provide legal protections against states that violate the intent of this bill.
 H.R.
 38 would also allow individuals to carry concealed firearms in the National Park System, National Wildlife Refuge System, and on lands administered by the Bureau of Land Management, Army Corps of Engineers and Bureau of Reclamation.